Tuesdays with Normi

 Memory Lane Tagaytay

 Owned by Jolina Magdangal, Memory Lane reminds me of Hansel and Gretel’s house of candies, except you can’t eat its floors and walls.
-With its retro vibe and vintage collection all over the place, Memory Lane is surely is as eye candy as it can get!
+With its retro vibe and vintage collection all over the place, Memory Lane surely is as eye candy as it can get!

 I don’t have much to say about the food.
 We only ordered some cheese sticks and kebabs out of courtesy, just because we spent too much time taking pictures and we had to consume the 100 peso parking fee.